 The School has not adopted a formal deposit and investment policy that limits the School's allowable deposits or investments and address specific types of risk; however the School invests excess deposit funds in a government money market mutual fund.
-The School has adopted GASB Codification Section 3100 Fair Value Measurement and Application (see Note 2).
+The School follows the provisions of GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools, GASB Statement No. 72, Fair Value Measurement and Application, and other related standards which establish accounting and financial reporting standards for all investments (see Note 2).
+Money market investment that have maturities of one year or less from the date of acquisition are reported at amortized cost rather than fair value.
+Amortized cost closely approximates fair value.